FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 I recommend that you give your mind a chance to work on your content ideas in the background.
 Time is the marketing secret that’s hiding in plain sight!

 As you go about your day, you’ll find content ideas bubbling up when you least expect them.
-So keep your Content Topic Tree plan nearby so you can quickly add ideas as they occur to you.
+Keep your Content Topic Tree plan nearby so you can quickly add ideas as they occur to you.

-Bonus: Cross link your branches to create new content ideas
+Bonus: Cross link to create new content ideas

-Here’s something else.
 You can find content marketing topic ideas by cross linking main branches in your content topic tree.
-This is a fun way to come up with brand-new content ideas that fall solidly within the Content Topic Tree.
+This is a simple way to come up with new content ideas — that fall solidly within your pillar content.

-Using our content pillar example, let’s combine these two main branches: newsletter formatting, and selling subscriptions.
+Using our content pillar example, we can combine these two main branches: newsletter formatting, and selling subscriptions.

-You could create a piece of content about how to format your paid newsletter with a call-to-action that helps people share it with friends, so you can sell more subscriptions.
+We get a new content idea: how to format your paid newsletter with a call-to-action that makes it more shareable, so you can sell more subscriptions.

 That piece of content could be called How to Format Your Newsletter with a Shareable Call to Action.